Niue country brief

 Under the terms of the constitutional agreement between the two countries, New Zealand provides substantial economic and administrative assistance to Niue.
 Economic assistance is provided in the form of both direct budget support and project-related aid.

 Fishing licences and the international lease of Niue's unique four-digit telephone numbers are important income earners for the country.
-Remittances from Niueans living abroad play a fundamental role in supplementing the income of island families.
+Remittances from Niueans living abroad supplement the income of island families.

 The tourism industry is a small, but potentially important, sector in the economy.
 Noni-juice production also provides ongoing employment opportunities.

-Niue's declining population has been a concern to successive governments.
-At the time of the 2006 Census, the population was 1,625 and has since decreased further to 1446 in 2011.
+Niue's declining population has been a concern of successive governments.
+At the time of the 2006 Census, the population was 1,625 and has decreased to 1446 in 2011.
 Over 20,000 Niueans currently live in New Zealand and about 500 live in Australia.